alunduil/template.py/README.md

 You can use template.py to create a new GitHub repository.
 The repository will have poetry, VS Code devcontainers, and various GitHub actions ready to use.

+template.py is related to [Cookiecutter] because both are templates for bootstrapping projects.  template.py allows you to have a full development environment with only VS Code and it's "Remote Development" plugin.
+[Cookiecutter] expects you to re-use your development environment for multiple projects.
 ## Terms of use

 You are free to use template.py as a basis for your own projects without any